kamalmarhubi/dotfiles-nix/README.md

 # nix flake + home-manager based dotfiles

-To bootstrap, install nix and run:
+To bootstrap, [install nix] and run:

-    nix --extra-experimental-features 'nix-command flakes' build --impure --expr \
+    nix run github:nix-community/home-manager -- \
-      "(builtins.getFlake ''github:kamalmarhubi/dotfiles-nix'').homeFor {
-         system = builtins.currentSystem;
-         username = ''$USER'';
-         homeDirectory = ''$HOME'';
-      }"

-then running the generated

-    result/activate

-possibly with `DRY_RUN=1 VERBOSE=1` in the environment to see what it'll do.
+      switch --impure --flake github:kamalmarhubi/dotfiles-nix#bootstrap

+optionally with `--dry-run` or `--verbose` as well.

+The `--impure` is needed because the bootstrap config reads from the environment, which is disallowed by default when using flakes.

 Finally add an entry to the `homeConfigurations` output so that